ArashJavan/DeepLIO/README.md

 ```
 Now wait till download is completed.
 Well it will take a long long time so go get some coffee :)

-After the script is finished you will find all sequences extracted under KITTI-Folder
+At the end you will find all sequences extracted under KITTI folder
 ```
 KITTI
 |